christiangil/GPLinearODEMaker.jl/README.md

 You can read about the first usage of this package in [our paper](https://arxiv.org/abs/2009.01085)

+Also check out our [companion repository](https://github.com/christiangil/GLOM_RV_Example) which has some examples of using GLOM to fit stellar variability and planets

 # Installation

 The most current, tagged version of [GPLinearODEMaker.jl](https://github.com/christiangil/GPLinearODEMaker.jl) can be easily installed using Julia's Pkg